 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your bachelor's in criminal justice - human services at SNHU include:

-Graduates of SNHU’s concentration in human services will be well positioned for high-growth careers in child, family and school advocacy roles, as behavioral disorder workers, probation officers and correctional treatment specialists and in mental health programs.
-The U.S. Bureau of Labor Statistics puts growth for social and community service management roles at 21 percent through 2022, faster than average.
+Graduates of SNHU's concentration in human services will be well positioned for high-growth careers in child, family and school advocacy roles, as behavioral disorder workers, probation officers and correctional treatment specialists and in mental health programs.
+The U.S. Bureau of Labor Statistics puts growth for social and community service management roles at 16% through 2026, faster than average.*

 Our unique online criminal justice - human services degree curriculum is taught by knowledgeable faculty members with years of real-world, hands-on experience.